AdeelB91/capstone-project/README.md

 ### `Demo`

-You can find the hosted version on firebase:
+You can find the hosted version on Vercel:
 [Demo Version](https://capstone-project-sage-alpha.vercel.app/)

 ## `Tech Stack`